cyx-my/letter1/README.md

 # letter1
-we import some letter png to train a GAN
+we put some basic files